Validating an API Workspace

 To get an overall summary of all validation issues found in the complete API workspace, you can use the dedicated Workspace Validation Summary view.
 This view offers intelligent grouping of the issues to help you tackle problems efficiently as well as gives you an overall score of your workspace which can help roughly predict the quality of output you can hope to get in any API tool (including APIMatic) with your current API definition:

-As can be seen in the screenshot, the issues in this view are grouped based on severity and on the basis of whether they are validation or linting messages.
+As can be seen in the screenshot, the issues in this view are grouped into various meaningful categories based on their severity, whether they are validation or linting messages or whether they affect code generation or documentation generation.
 Within these groups, the issue instances are further grouped on the basis of the issue message.
 Therefore, you can easily select a particular issue based on its severity and then be able to navigate through all of its instances across the whole workspace as well.
 Similarly, if you want to resolve validation issues before moving on to linting issues, you can do that easily as well.

 Generating Validation Reports

-Select the desired output format of the report (JSON/HTML/Markdown/PDF):
+Select the desired output format of the report (JSON

 Next, you can optionally provide the name of the individual or organization to whom you intend to address the report: